Akuli/python-tutorial/handy-stuff-strings.md

 >>>
 ```

 So the syntax is like `some_string[start:end]`.
+The `:` is important.
+Square brackets without the `:` mean indexing, and square brackets with
+`:` mean slicing.

 This picture shows you how the slicing works:

 ![Slicing with non-negative values](images/slicing1.png)

-But what happens if we slice with negative values?
+So, how does slicing work with negative values?

 ```py
 >>> our_string[-5:-2]